 Unfortunately it is a matter of fact that the personal safety and well-being of police officers is much more in the public eye, than the important service our prison officers do provide and the dangers these professionals face every single day.
 Somehow this is a little understandable (but wrong), as the public is certainly more keen to see police officers patrolling their neighbourhood and giving them a certain sense of security.
 Prison officers on the other hand a much more ‘out of sight’ end hence they do get forgotten a lot.
 I don’t know, but can you see the general public discussing the safety of prison officers?
 That’s a difficult one to imagine I guess.
 But, don’t prison officers deserve at least the same support, attention and respect like other frontline public services?

-I was wondering prior to my first meeting with Craig Wylde, a few months ago now, what it was that he wanted to get out of our get-together.
+I was wondering prior to my first meeting with Craig Wylde what it was that he wanted to get out of our get-together.
 Now, having spoken to Craig in great depth many many times, I am genuinely taken by surprise by his conduct and thoughts.
 So, what is he actually asking for?

 Justice to be done?
-Well, maybe… but trust me… justice has failed him in an outrageous fashion I guess.
+Well, maybe… but we have to admit that justice has really failed him in an outrageous fashion.
 He might have well been forced to accept’ the judgement by now, which saw his attacker claiming PTSD (Post Traumatic Stress Disorder) and being cleared of two counts of murder and three counts of wounding with the intent, but I must say (and this may well sound not very nice at all) I hope from the bottom of MY heart that a certain judge in this world struggles to sleep well at night.
 Sometimes we really must ask ourselves: REALLY?

 But what is it that Craig wants?
 He is certainly VERY keen that something will be done to help improve the personal safety of fellow prison and correctional officers around the world… and having met him a few times now, my strong feeling is he is not going to rest until that has happened.
 He wants key decision and policy makers, and those charged with ensuring the health and safety of his colleagues, to learn a lesson from what has happened to him.
 Craig feels that something MUST be done in order to reduce the risk of something like this happening again.
 His campaign might well save someone’s life in the future!